Pinafore/848Q/threshold/README.md

 You get full credit (seven points) for matching the baseline expected win and can get up to three points for improving significantly beyond that.
-The expected win baseline is at 0.01, you should do better than this on the expected win metric.
-This is evaluated using the test dataset, which is only available when you submit your HW, but you can get a good idea of how well you're doing by running the eval script locally!
-After you submitted, you can check an autograder score and a leaderboard!
+The expected win baseline is at 0.01 on dev data, you should do better than this on the expected win metric.
+When you submit on gradescope, your code will be evaluated on the test dataset (this might result with higher EW), then you can check an autograder score and a leaderboard!

 Extra Credit
 ============